 Review and Refactor Test Cases

-Test cases should be evaluated and refactored regularly.
+They should be evaluated and refactored regularly.
 Reviewing ensures that they are up to date and cover all possible scenarios.
 Refactoring ensures that they are maintainable and reusable.
-Test cases should be reviewed and refactored after every iteration or sprint.
+They should be reviewed and refactored after every iteration or sprint.

 Incorporate Continuous Testing